Skip to main content

 relativeTime()

-Formats relative time through Intl.RelativeTimeFormat.
+Formats the relative time via Intl.RelativeTimeFormat.

 langstringthis.currentLanglocale code or undefinedOutput language.

-unitstring'day''year', 'years', 'quarter', 'quarters', 'month', 'months', 'week', 'weeks', 'day', 'days', 'hour', 'hours', 'minute', 'minutes', 'second', 'seconds'Time unit.
+unitstring'day''year', 'years', 'quarter', 'quarters', 'month', 'months', 'weeks', 'weeks', 'day', 'days', 'hour', 'hours', 'minutes', 'minutes', 'seconds'Unit of time.

 optionsIntl.RelativeTimeFormatOptions{ numeric: 'auto' }see belowFormatting options.

-OptionAllowed values
+OptionPossible values

 numeric'always', 'auto'